 About Kelsey Alexander

-Guided by Our Ancestors,
+Guided by Our Ancestors, Embraced with Compassion

-Welcome.
+Welcome!
 I’m Kelsey Alexander—a genealogist, master-level social worker, and veteran therapist with a lifelong devotion to history, human connection, and the stories that live within each of us.
+With a bachelor’s degree in Anthropology and over two decades of experience serving marginalized communities, I approach every genealogical journey with empathy, precision, and deep respect.

 My own family tree winds through centuries of transformation.
 I am honored, horrified, and humbled to be the 19th-great-granddaughter of Edward III, the 25th-great-granddaughter of Eleanor of Aquitaine, and the 21st-great-granddaughter of Edward I. I share bloodlines with William the Conqueror—whose dramatic rise in 1066 reshaped the ancestry of Western Europe, though not without enormous cost: pain, suffering, and exploitation of the vulnerable.
 That truth deserves acknowledgment.
 It is part of the story.